-COMMITTEES: LEAD DIRECTOR

-AUDIT AND FINANCE (CHAIR)

-GOVERNANCE, SOCIAL RESPONSIBILITY
+COMMITTEES: LEAD DIRECTOR AUDIT AND FINANCE (CHAIR) GOVERNANCE, SOCIAL RESPONSIBILITY AND NOMINATING

-AND NOMINATING

 A senior-level executive with experience in financial management, strategic consulting as well as corporate financing, turnaround and governance, Michelle Cormier has in-depth knowledge of financial and public markets in Canada and the United States.
 Ms. Cormier has been acting as an Operating Partner for Wynnchurch Capital (Canada) Ltd since 2014.
 Previously, she was CFO at TNG Capital Inc. and CFO at a major North American forest products company.
 She also worked at Alcan Aluminium Limited and Ernst & Young.
 Ms. Cormier is a Certified Director of companies with significant board experience in public, private and not-for-profit organizations.
-She currently sits on the Boards of Uni-Select Inc. and Champion Iron Ore Ltd.
+She currently sits on the board of directors of Champion Iron Ore Ltd.

-UNI-SELECT INC. CHAMPION IRON ORE LTD
+CHAMPION IRON ORE LTD

-VALUE AT DICK AC OF SHARES HELD OR CONTR OLLED DSUs (3) VALUE AT RISK AS OF DECEMBER 31, 2022 (2) (\$) NUMBER VALUE AT DECEMBER 31 ST (\$) NUMBER VALUE AT DECEMBER 31 ST (\$) 505,595 2021 9,000 125,730 36,772 513,705 2022 9,000 76,140 50,763 429,455
+VALUE AT DIOK AC OF NOV AC OF SHARES HELD OR CONTROLLED DSUs (3) VALUE AT RISK AS OF DECEMBER 31, 2023 (2) (\$) NUMBER VALUE AT DECEMBER 31 ST (\$) NUMBER VALUE AT DECEMBER 31 ST (\$) 946,997 2022 9,000 76,140 50,763 429,455 2023 9,000 114,570 65,391 832,427

-AGE 59 KINGSEY FALLS (QUÉBEC) CANADA NON-INDEPENDENT DIRECTOR SINCE 2016
+AGE 60 KINGSEY FALLS (QUÉBEC) CANADA NON-INDEPENDENT

+DIRECTOR SINCE 2016